mbaumer/us_hep_funding/docs/_states/NE.md

 ## Committees
 Deb Fischer is the #5 Republican on the Senate Committee on Commerce, Science, and Transportation

-Ben Sasse is not on any of our key committees.

 ## HEP Grants
 In the past 8 years, this state has received:
 1 HEP grants, totalling <b> $432,000</b>